BEFORE TAKING HITS,

 Locations to not light up.

-Before you use marijuana, find out if it’s cool to use where you’re staying.
-Many hotels don’t allow marijuana on their property, so check with them first before using because it could be illegal.
-Marijuana is also not allowed in any public space in Colorado.
-If you’re renting a car, know that it’s illegal to drive high and to use marijuana in a vehicle, even as a passenger.
-Many rental companies may even charge a fee if the car smells like marijuana — and fees stink.
+Before you use cannabis, find out if it’s cool to use where you’re staying.
+Many hotels don’t allow cannabis on their property, so check with them first before using because it could be illegal.
+Cannabis is also not allowed in any public space in Colorado.
+If you’re renting a car, know that it’s illegal to drive high and to use cannabis in a vehicle, even as a passenger.
+Many rental companies may even charge a fee if the car smells like cannabis — and fees stink.

 A plane ticket.